 5.4 future investments in the power sector

-It would require € 101 billion in investment for the Energy [R] evolution scenario to become reality (including investments for replacement after the economic lifetime of the plants) - approximately € 2.5 billion annual or € 24 billion more than in the Reference scenario (€ 77 billion).
-U nder the Reference version, the levels of investment in conventional power plants add up to almost 24% while approximately 76% would be invested in renewable energy and cogeneration (CHP) until 2050.
+It would require € 490 billion in investment for the Energy [R]evolution scenario to become reality (including investments for replacement after the economic lifetime of the plants) - approximately € 12 billion annually or € 4 billion less than in the Reference scenario (€ 494 billion).
+Under the Reference version, the levels of investment in conventional power plants add up to almost 64% while approximately 36% would be invested in renewable energy and cogeneration (CHP) until 2050.

-Under the Energy [R]evolution scenario, however, Romania would shift almost 97% of the entire investment towards renewables and cogeneration.
+Under the Energy [R]evolution scenario, France would shift almost 96% of the entire investment towards renewables and cogeneration.
 Until 2030, the fossil fuel share of power sector investment would be focused mainly on CHP plants.

-Because renewable energy has no fuel costs, however, the fuel cost savings in the Energy [R]evolution scenario reach a total of € 18 billion up to 2050, or € 0.5 billion per year.
-The total fuel cost savings therefore would cover 76% of the total additional investments compared to the R eference scenario.
-These renewable energy sources would then go on to produce electricity without any further fuel costs beyond 2050, while the costs for coal and gas will continue to be a burden on national economies.
+Because renewable energy has no fuel costs, the fuel cost savings in the Energy [R]evolution scenario reach a total of € 130 billion up to 2050, or € 3.3 billion per year.
+The renewable energy sources would then go on to produce electricity without any further fuel costs beyond 2050, while the costs for coal and gas will continue to be a burden on national economies.